Why analyze the crawl behavior of your pages?

 If your HTML exceeds 2 MB, Googlebot silently truncates it.
-No error in Search Console, no warning: the content at the bottom of the page simply disappears from Google's index.
-Your internal links, structured FAQ, SEO text — invisible to the search engine.
+No error in Search Console, no warning: the content at the bottom of the page disappears from Google's index (source: Google documentation).
+And that's only part of the problem: a misconfigured robots.txt, excessive sub-resources, invisible JavaScript redirects, and poor compression all consume your crawl budget without you knowing.

-- Optimize crawl budget → Lighter pages = more pages crawled by Google within its allotted time
+- Optimize crawl budget - Lighter pages with fewer sub-resources = more pages crawled by Google in its allotted time

-How to use the page size checker in 3 steps
+How to use the page crawl checker in 3 steps

 Step 1: Enter the page URL

 Enter the full URL of the page to analyze in the field above.
-The tool accepts any publicly accessible URL:
+The tool accepts any publicly accessible URL, including PDF files:

 https://www.captaindns.com/en